Printy-Studios/mini-task/README.md

  - **File based** - all issues are stored as human-readable markdown files and can be edited/viewed without the CLI
  - **CLI** - the CLI can be used to quickly browse tasks, view, edit, create, delete them.
+ - **Offline support** - since all the tasks are stored on your computer as readable files, you can view and manage them even while offline.
  - **Lightweight** - mini-task was intended to be light and fast from the very start.
  It offers only the basic functions needed to manage issues.
 But if you want something more...
  - **...Extensible** - to counter its simplicity, mini-task is designed to be vastly